-Uberman is the most widely known form of polyphasic sleep with its main appeal being the large amount of extra time it provides.
-For this reason, it is also one of the most widely attempted schedules by many first-time polyphasers.
+Uberman is the most widely known form of polyphasic sleep.
+Its main appeal is the large amount of extra wake time it provides.
+For this reason, many first-time polyphasers have attempted this schedule.
 Sadly, due to its extreme difficulty or likely impossibility for people with normal genetics, almost all of these attempts end in failure.

 If you are still interested in attempting this schedule, this page can prepare you for the grueling sleep deprivation and increase your chance of success.